 PR, just like the media it reflects, is changing every day.
 There is officially more ad spend on social media than traditional platforms, and that modern media has had to adapt.
 Because of this, there are many more ways to get in contact with a journalist: sliding into their DMs on Twitter, tagging them on Linkedin, sending GIFs on WhatsApp.

-Any PR professional worth their salt will be rolling with the times, and adapting to the favoured platforms of their relevant journalists.
-The good thing about storing your media kit on your online newsroom is you can link to it from whatever platform you are chatting on- and it always goes to the same place.
+Any PR professional worth their salt will be rolling with the times, and adapting to the favored platforms of their relevant journalists.
+The good thing about storing your media kit in your online newsroom is you can link to it from whatever platform you are chatting on- and it always goes to the same place.
 Same consistent narrative, same high quality, same assets.
 This makes you future-proof, which is the difference between sink or swim in the digital age.